 Keep the leashes loose and give them room to move to reduce the potential for tension.
 At first, keep them out of nose-sniffing range, and use a treat or toy to keep doggy eyes on the human (no challenge-staring at the other dog allowed).
 Walk them together for five or 10 minutes before allowing a head-to-head meeting.

 Once the dogs show happy interest in meeting, let them—keeping the leashes loose.
 Choose an area with open space to reduce tension.
 They’ll be rude and sniff each other in unmentionable places since that’s proper canine meeting etiquette.

-If they want to play, bravo!
+It is a very good sign if they want to play.
 Watch for the doggy language that signals good intentions.
 A classic canine invitation to a game is the “play bow” in which the tail end goes up, and front end goes down.
 Doggy yawning also signals, “I am no threat” and can be a very positive sign from either dog.
 Whines, barks, and growls are used in both play and threat so pay attention to other body language to judge what the dogs mean.

 Once they’ve met off territory, repeat the introduction in your home yard—off leash if it’s fenced.
 Call the dog and puppy apart every few minutes to ensure they don’t become too excited.
 Remember, the new pup should only meet one resident dog at a time, not the whole gang at once.

 Finally, arrange to have all of your resident dogs outside of the house when you first bring the new pup indoors.
 Do this out of sight of the other canines.